sparker888/wri-case-study/src/app/page.md

 ## Meeting Business Requirements

-The economics of a website redesign is critical to get right.
-While I'll go into more detail deeper into the case study, working up front with WRS senior leadership to address business requirements done well before we began to envision the look and feel of the new design.
-Getting this right required conversations around budget, ROI, internal processes and ongoing support.
+The economics of a website redesign are critical to get right.
+While I'll go into more detail later in the case study, working upfront with WRS senior leadership to address business requirements was essential before we began to envision the new design's look and feel.
+Getting this right required conversations around budget, ROI, internal processes, and ongoing support.
 Here are some of the top topics discussed during those conversations with leadership:

 1. **User Satisfaction**
 2. **Rapid Page Loading**
 3. **Improved SEO and Search Rankings**
 4. **Composable Architecture**
 5. **Cost Effective**
 6. **Editor Access**
 7. **Enhanced Security**
 8. **Legal Coverage**
 9. **Minimal Maintenance**

 ---

-# My Process
+## My Process

 #### Mapping the User Journey